Ming Tsai: Great Chefs of Boston Series

 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

-You are looking for a nano near Ming Tsai's restaurant.
+You are looking for a nano across the street from Ming Tsai's (former) restaurant.
 Beware that this is a very muggle-intense area so practice you muggle-deception techniques.

 Ming Tsai is a Chinese-American fusion cuisine chef, restaurateur, and Emmy Award-winning television personality.